DataDog/datadog-agent/docs/cluster-agent/HORIZONTAL_POD_AUTOSCALING.md

 `datadog-cluster-agent metamap`
 Then, make sure you have the same secret (or a 32 characters long) token referenced in the Agent and in the DCA.
 The best way to do this is to check the environment variables (just type `env` when in the Agent or the DCA pod).
-Then make sure you have the `DD_CLUSTER_AGENT` option turned on in the Node Agent's manifest.
+Then make sure you have the `DD_CLUSTER_AGENT_ENABLED` option turned on in the Node Agent's manifest.

 - Why am I not seeing the same value in Datadog and in Kubernetes?